Select Page

 The Berlin Wall

-One of the defining symbols of East Berlin communism was the Berlin Wall.
-Erected in 1961, the wall physically divided the city, separating East and West Berlin.
-Its purpose was to prevent citizens from fleeing to the West and to symbolize the ideological divide between communism and capitalism.
+The Berlin Wall was one of those symbols that defined East Berlin communism.
+The wall physically ran through the city, dividing East and West Berlin in 1961.
+The purpose was to keep the citizens from escaping west and to express the ideological difference between communism and capitalism.

 Conclusion